Davit-G/driftingsuspension/README.md

 - Phase Distortion with generated noise as the modulator to provide more detailed 'erosion' texture
 - Phase distortion also provides options for wow - flutter pitch bend artifacts
   - Varying functions like perlin / S&H / Lagrange for different kinds of pitch bend artifacts
+  - Option to use envelope follower to increase / decrease intensity from input amplitude
   - Stereo option to provide chorusing effect
   - Chorusing with stereo noise as well?
 - Light Waveshaping Distortion / Clipping as a postprocessing effect to tame transient material